- Start close to home with parents/grandparents’ employers or affiliations:

 - School Associations: Were you involved with your school council or athletic association?
 Yearbook committee?
 Were you a student representative for the parent-teachers association?
 Do you assist with school preparation for events throughout the year?
 Do you help plan school dances/functions?

 - Sports: What was your position on the school team?
 Were you the captain, co-captain, or manager?
 What skills did you learn?
 Did you organize bottle drives?
 Fundraising events?

 - Student Government: Were you the president, secretary, treasurer, vice-president, class representative, or grade representative?

 - Volunteer work at school: Were you a tutor?
 Coach’s assistant?
 Office helper?
 Library assistant?
 Teacher’s assistant?
 Technical support?
 Student Aide?

-Relate YOUR Experiences After you’ve compiled your list, think about how your experiences during high school have contributed to your personal growth.
+Self-Reflect – After you’ve compiled your list, think about how your experiences during high school have contributed to your personal growth:

-Introduce your involvement by assigning at least one skill or quality that you gained from the experience to the activity.
+- Assign at least one skill or quality that you gained from your involvement in each activity.

-- Make sure you use concrete examples to provide evidence that you satisfy their criteria
+- Use concrete examples to provide evidence that you satisfy their criteria.

-- So when you’re writing your essay, keep asking yourself if you’d find your essay compelling if someone else had written it
+- As you’re writing your essay, keep asking yourself if you’d find your essay compelling if someone else had written it.

-- It should go without saying, but spell check and proofread your essay, and have at least one other person proofread it before submitting it
+- Spell check and proofread your essay, and have at least one other person proofread it before submitting it.

-- Read it out loud-you may catch errors that don’t stand out when reading it;
+- Read it out loud-you may catch errors that don’t stand out when reading it silently.

-- Check your word length, and edit if necessary-scholarship committees don’t look kindly on applicants who ignore their rules
+- Check your word length and edit to keep within their limits -scholarship committees don’t look kindly on applicants who ignore their rules.

 Letters of Recommendation/Letters of Reference